-One of the hallmarks of a Charlotte Mason education is teaching children concepts using books that are particularly engaging.
+One of the hallmarks of a Charlotte Mason education is teaching children concepts using particularly engaging books.
 These books are called living books and bring a subject alive by heightening a child’s interest in the topic as they become enthralled by the storyline.
 As children read, they learn about the topic unconsciously.
-In this way, they retain more information as they can tether it to an interesting story.
+In this way, they retain more information as they can tether it to an exciting story.

 In this article, we’ll be looking at: